In a Dark, Dark Room and Other Scary Stories: "The Teeth"

 A kid is hurrying home and comes upon a man.
 The kid asks the man for the time, and when he replies, the kid sees he has long teeth, scaring him away.
 He runs and comes upon another man, who asks him why he is running before revealing that he has even longer teeth.
 The kid once again runs away, encountering a third man with yet longer teeth and finally running all the way home.

 "In a Graveyard"

 A "very short and very fat" woman asks three corpses in a graveyard if she will be thin like them when she is dead.
-She is surprised when the corpses spring to life to respond in the affirmative.
+She is surprised when the corpses spring to life to respond in the affirmative,and then the woman screamed,she was so panicked she left her things and ran.

-"The Night it Rained"

-A man is driving in the rain at night when he sees a small boy alone in the rain and offers the child a ride home.
-The child, Jim, is visibly shivering in his car, so the man gives him a sweater to put on, dropping him off safely with the sweater.
-When the driver returns for his sweater the next day and knocks on the door, a woman in the home says that Jim was her son, but that he had died almost a year ago.
-The man apologizes and goes to visit Jim's grave, where he finds his sweater.

 "In a Dark, Dark Room"

-This story is presented as a series of "dark, dark" places and objects which narrow in scope from a woods to a house within the woods to a room within the house to a chest in the room to a shelf on the chest to a box on the shelf.
-The dark dark box contains a ghost.
+This story is presented as a series of "dark, dark" places and objects which narrow in scope from a woods to a house within the woods to a room within the house to a chest within the room to a shelf on the chest to a box on the shelf.
+A ghost emerges from the box.